-When our opponent captures with 4.dxc5, we are temporarily sacrificing a pawn.
-In these lines we will voluntarily lock in our c8-bishop, knowing that we will have quick play against the e5 and c5 pawns.
+When our opponent captures with 4.dxc5, we temporarily sacrifice a pawn.
+In these variations, we will voluntarily lock in our c8-bishop, knowing that we will have quick play against the e5 and c5 pawns.

-The dynamic nature of this position and the ability to play with the initiative makes this an exciting line to face.
-We will teach you the ten most common variations that you’ll likely encounter in your games.
+Our chance to play with the initiative makes this an exciting line to face.
+We will teach you the ten most common variations you’ll likely encounter in your games.

 Chapter 3: Panov Attack and Accelerated Panov

-To neutralize some of the quick attacks via the e8-a4 diagonal, we have are recommending a rare line with a7-a6 being played.
+To neutralize some of the quick attacks via the e8-a4 diagonal, we recommend a rare line with a7-a6.
 Put the strategic battle in your court and avoid the dangerous attacks with our Panov Attack repertoire.

 Chapter 3 Preview